devcode1981/File-Provider-Storage/doc/vagrant.md

 (which will be almost the same like Vagrant Virtualbox provider).

 1. Install [Vagrant].
+1. Install [VirtualBox].
+Vagrant requires the `VBoxManage` binary included with VirtualBox, even for non-VirtualBox providers.
 1. Install [Docker Engine].
-Don't forget to add your user to the docker group and re-login.
+Don't forget to [add your user to the docker group](https://docs.docker.com/install/linux/linux-postinstall/) and re-login.
 1. Run `vagrant up --provider=docker --provision` in this directory.
 Vagrant will build a docker image and start the container.